 MarioKart is a game produced by Nintendo that was originally released in the early 90s and has been re-released since then on a variety of game consoles.
 It's an incredibly frustrating game, because a lot of it is about luck, but it's also a lot of fun.
 First-person shooters are a kind of video game.

-Manchester United and Liverpool are both teams in the English Premier League, and their rivalry is one of the biggest in European football.
+Manchester United and Liverpool are both teams in the English Premier League, and their rivalry is one of the bigger ones in European football.

 As always, I'd love to hear your thoughts. :)